-10.3 Sending messages
+10.4 Sending messages

 So far we got an access token and created a template and a device based on it.
 In an actual deployment, the physical device would send messages to dojot with all its attributes and their current values.
 For this tutorial we will send MQTT messages by hand to the platform, emulating such physical device.
-For that, we will use mosquitto_pub from Mosquitto project.
+For that, we will use mosquitto_pub and mosquitto_sub from mosquitto.

-Attention: Some Linux distributions, Ubuntu in particular, have two packages for mosquitto - one containing tools to access it (i.e. mosquitto_pub and mosquitto_sub for publishing messages and subscribing to topics) and another one containing the MQTT broker.
-In this tutorial, only the tools are going to be used.
-Please check if MQTT broker is not running before starting dojot (by running commands like ps aux | grep mosquitto).
+Attention: Some Linux distributions, Debian-based Linux distributions in particular, have two packages for mosquitto - one containing tools to access it (i.e. mosquitto_pub and mosquitto_sub for publishing messages and subscribing to topics) and another one containing the MQTT broker too.
+In this tutorial, only the tools from package mosquitto-clients on Debian-based Linux distributions are going to be used.
+Please check if MQTT broker is not running before starting dojot (by running commands like ps aux | grep mosquitto) to avoid port conflicts.